priyank8399/cel-faculty-toolkit/README.md

 ### Be creative in content delivery
 Utilize interactive infographic instead of big chunks of text, highlight keywords and enhance the color scheme for the content.

+### Improve UI
+Make the website more responsive.
+Currently the side navigation bar is made to disappear during mobile mode, this can be improved by making the side navbar collapse into a floating button that can be clicked to expand (see How To Create a Hoverable Side Navigation).
+Also, improve designs, color schemes, composition..
+### Feed content to `Contact` and `About` page
+In the footer right now, there are links to contact and about page.
+The next team should discuss with the community partner about the necessary information on for these pages and fill it in

 ## Credit

 This is made with the help of